Junpei-Nakasone/golang_app/README.md

 # golang_app

-This is a simple CRUD application.
+This is a simple CRUD application.# todolist_ver1